-The outcomes of student recruiting, admissions, and student services should be consistent with the program's mission.
-Admitted students should show good potential for success in professional graduate study in public affairs, administration, and/or policy, in area(s) relevant to the program's mission.
-The recruitment processes should be transparent, accountable, ethical, equitable, diverse, and participatory.
+The outcomes of student recruiting, admissions, retention, and student services should be consistent with the program's mission.
+Admitted students should show good potential for success in professional graduate study in public service, in area(s) relevant to the program's mission.
+The recruitment and retention processes should be transparent, accountable, ethical, equitable, diverse, inclusive, and participatory.
 Student support services should exhibit the same characteristics, as well as be available to, and accessible by, all students in the program.
-A program should encourage diversity in its student body to help prepare students for the workplace of the 21st Century.
+A program should encourage diversity in its student body to help prepare students for a diverse and changing professional workplace.